Vamana/Car-Values-Analysis/README.md

 ### Evaluation
 We build another model which uses a different strategy to extract feature importance, called a LASSO selector, in order to validate the results of the Ridge model above.
 #### LASSO selector
 We build a LASSO selector to select the 10 most important features (positive or negative) to verify that the ridge model fidings above are reasonable.
 We run the LASSO selector along with the Ridge model (with grid search for the alpha hyperparameter) as earlier.
 We find that the results from LASSO are very similar to the Ridge model, validating our earlier results.
-Details are in the linked Jupyter notebook.
+Details are in the linked <a href="https://github.com/Vamana/Car-Values-Analysis/blob/main/ASubbaraman-CarValues.ipynb">Jupyter notebook</a>.

 ### Recommendations
 Based on the results of our Machine Learning model, we can now make some recommendations to car dealers.
 Some of these recommendations are probably expected from past experience, but we are also able provide some possibly new insights that we have uncovered.